JamesSawley/centerparcs-screenscraper/README.md

 ```

 ## What happens now?
-Once Heroku has built and deployed the application, the app will scan the Centerparcs website on the hour, every hour.
+Once Heroku has built and deployed the application, the app will scan the Centerparcs website in the frequency you have specified.
 If the price it finds is cheaper than the price you paid, then it will send you an email.

 Note: It's your responsibility to contact centerparcs to get the cheaper price.